ripple/opensource.ripple.com/docs/xls-38d-cross-chain-bridge/transaction-types/xchaincommit.md

 ---
 # XChainCommit

-The `XChainCommit` transaction initiates a cross-chain transfer of value.
-This is done on the source chain, and locks/burns the value (“commits” the value), so that the equivalent amount can be minted/unlocked on the destination chain.
-Essentially, it tells the witness servers that the value was locked/burned.
-This value is tied to a specific cross-chain claim ID (which is included in the transaction).

-The account that owns the cross-chain claim ID on the destination chain is the account that controls the funds on the other end of the bridge.
-The funds go to the destination account specified in the XChainCommit transaction, if specified.
-If the destination account is not specified, then the claim ID owner must submit an XChainClaim transaction to determine where the funds will go on the destination chain.
+The `XChainCommit` is the second step in a cross-chain transfer.
+It puts assets into trust on the locking chain so that they can be wrapped on the issuing chain, or burns wrapped assets on the issuing chain so that they can be returned on the locking chain.

 ## Example {{currentpage.name}} JSON

+***TODO: Need updated JSON example.***

 ```json
 {